MatteoBriscini/IOT-project/IOT_project1/iotDoc.md

 <br>
 In conclusion, there are no ways to stretch the battery life in a significant way by simply adapting the implementation.<br>
 Due to the large amount of energy used in deep sleep mode in comparison with the other phases, there is no possibility to achieve consistent battery life  without providing an external energy supply.<br>
-However a little solar panel is ideal, to supply all the required power for 24 hours.
+However a little solar panel is ideal to supply all the required power for 24 hours.